Rod Bolt Stretch & Torque Specifications

 - STEP 5:

 - (Use Stretch Method to determine exact torque) Since it is near impossible to use a stretch gauge when installing rods inside the motor, please use the following method to determine the exact torque that your wrench will read when the correct stretch is achieved.
 Using the above table, torque the rod bolts to achieve the required amount of stretch for your application.
 Record this torque spec as this is the exact torque spec that you will be using to install your rods in the motor.

-- (Torquing the bolt) When tightening bolts, especially in titanium rods it is best to torque all bolts to 20% of the total required torque and then in one smooth motion torque the bolt to the final torque spec without stopping.
+- STEP 6: (Torquing the bolt) When tightening bolts, particularly TITANIUM rods, bolts must be torqued to 20% of the total required torque and then in one smooth motion torque the bolt to the final torque spec without stopping.